omiq/pi_repo/README.md

 # pi_repo
 Raspberry Pi projects

+## Install ImageMagick

+Conversion is performed using this command line tool:

+* sudo apt-get install imagemagick

 ## Install required modules

 If your distro does not include these then they must be installed: